Nonseparable Symplectic Neural Networks: Introduction

 \section{Introduction}

-A Hamiltonian dynamic system refers to a category of physical systems exhibiting certain forms of energy conservation during its temporal evolution.
-A typical example is a pendulum whose total energy (referred as the system's Hamiltonian) is conserved as a temporally invariant sum of its kinematic energy and potential energy.
-Mathematically, such energy conservation indicates a specific geometric structure underpinning its time integration, named as a \emph{symplectic} structure, which further spawns a wide range of numerical time integrators to model Hamiltonian systems.
-These symplectic time integrators have proven their effectiveness on simulating a variety of energy-conserving dynamics, when Hamiltonian expressions are known as a prior.
+A Hamiltonian dynamic system refers to a formalism for modeling a physical system exhibiting some specific form of energy conservation during its temporal evolution.
+A typical example is a pendulum whose total energy (referred to as the system's Hamiltonian) is conserved as a temporally invariant sum of its kinematic energy and potential energy.
+Mathematically, such energy conservation indicates a specific geometric structure underpinning its time integration, named as a symplectic structure, which further spawns a wide range of numerical time integrators to model Hamiltonian systems.
+These symplectic time integrators have proven their effectiveness in simulating a variety of energy-conserving dynamics when Hamiltonian expressions are known as a prior.
 Examples encompass applications in plasma physics \cite{Morrison2005}, electromagnetics \cite{Li2019}, fluid mechanics \cite{Salmon1988}, and celestial mechanics \cite{Saari1996}, to name a few.

-On another front, the emergence of the various machine learning paradigms with their particular focus on uncovering the hidden invariant quantities and their evolutionary structures \cite{DiPietro2020,Jin2020} enable a faithful prediction of Hamiltonian dynamics without knowing its analytical energy expression beforehand.
-The key mechanics underpinning these learning models lies in a proper embedding of the strong mathematical inductive priors to ensure Hamiltonian conservation in a neural network data flow.
+On another front, the emergence of the various machine learning paradigms with their particular focus on uncovering the hidden invariant quantities and their evolutionary structures enable a faithful prediction of Hamiltonian dynamics without knowing its analytical energy expression beforehand.
+The key mechanics underpinning these learning models lie in a proper embedding of the strong mathematical inductive priors to ensure Hamiltonian conservation in a neural network data flow.
 Typically, such priors are realized in a variational way or a structured way.
 For example, in \cite{Greydanus2019}, the Hamiltonian conservation is encoded in the loss function.
-This category of methods \cite{Chen2019} does not assume any combinatorial pattern of the energy term and therefore relies on the inherent expressiveness of neural networks to distill the Hamiltonian structure from abundant training data.
-Another category of Hamiltonian networks, which we refer to as structured approaches, implements the conservation law indirectly by embedding a symplectic time integrator into the design of the network architecture \cite{Tong2020}.
+This category of methods does not assume any combinatorial pattern of the energy term and therefore relies on the inherent expressiveness of neural networks to distill the Hamiltonian structure from abundant training datasets \cite{choudhary2019physics}.
+Another category of Hamiltonian networks, which we refer to as structured approaches, implements the conservation law indirectly by embedding a symplectic time integrator \cite{dipietro2020sparse,Tong2020,Chen2020} or composition of linear, activation, and gradient modules \cite{Jin2020} into the network architecture.